checkmarx-ts/CxAnalytix/README.md

 ## Version History
+* 1.1.5
+  * FEATURES
+    * Added the ability to dump all network I/O to the application log.
+  * BUG FIXES
+    * Issues #21, 22 - Networking implementation caused issues on some versions of Windows server.
 * 1.1.4
   * FEATURES
     * Added EngineStart/EngineFinished fields to the scan summary; no-change scans will be indicated with DateTime.MinValue